Akashkonar07/StudentComplaintManagementSystem/README.md

 Admin: Admins can log in based on their assigned role and view the complaints they are responsible for resolving.

 **Screenshots of student interface**

 ![main](https://github.com/user-attachments/assets/e89fa240-f488-44a7-95d6-0e76b2e1a60c)
 ![file complaint](https://github.com/user-attachments/assets/c5a01851-4fb8-4851-8e53-801adc7cf39f)
 ![student dashboard](https://github.com/user-attachments/assets/c69a67b3-1bb0-43c7-9dfb-e55296ef84bd)

 **Contributing**

 *Fork the repository.

 *Create a new branch (git checkout -b feature-name).

 *Make your changes.

 *Commit your changes (git commit -am 'Add feature').

-*Push to the branch (git push origin feature-name).
+*Push to the branch (git push origin feature-name)..

 *Open a pull request.

 **License**